 can be used to put data in ODS (operational data store).

 - Helps in mitigation of database isolation level lock problem, which was generally caused due by large, long-running, analytical queries.

 - Data history is maintained even if the source transactional systems are not maintaining it.

 - A central view across the enterprise can be seen once all the data is put from multiple resources.

 - Code consistency and descriptions and even fixing bad data are improved.
 Basically impacts the overall data quality.

-- Oracle: This is the traditional company which is the first to strike the mind when we talk about relational databases.
-The 12c database has been unbeatable and is known for its high-performance standards, scale and optimized data warehousing.
+- Oracle: This is the traditional company that is the first to strike the mind when we talk about relational databases.
+The 12c database has been unbeatable and is known for its high-performance standards, scale, and optimized data warehousing.
 The compression techniques are the new features provided by this company in the EDW space.

 - Amazon Web services: This IaaS of Amazon in the space of cloud computing is about the whole transformation and migration of the data storage and warehousing onto the cloud has given data warehousing an entirely new definition.

 - Cloudera: This has been among the best companies in the space of EDW and big data technology as it provides an EDH (Enterprise data hub) for the large variety of data store which focuses on batch processing.
 Their EDW is based on CDH.